Safe in the Lungau Mountains – Hiking Rules

 • Leave the grazing area quickly at the first sign of restless animals!

-• Forestry restricted areas must be observed!
+• Forestal restricted areas must be observed!

 Unread.